nypl-openaudio/start-here/materials/README.md

 | [Fresh Air](http://www.npr.org/programs/fresh-air/) with Terry Gross | [NPR](http://www.npr.org/) | [download .zip](https://github.com/nypl-openaudio/data-npr-fresh-air/archive/master.zip) (~576MB) | [repository of materials](https://github.com/nypl-openaudio/data-npr-fresh-air/) |
 | [The World in Words](http://www.pri.org/collections/world-words) | [PRI](http://www.pri.org/) | [download .zip](https://github.com/nypl-openaudio/data-pri-world-in-words/archive/master.zip) (~379MB) | [repository of materials](https://github.com/nypl-openaudio/data-pri-world-in-words) |
 | [Patricia Marx Interviews](http://www.wnyc.org/shows/patricia-marx/) | [WNYC Preservation](http://www.wnyc.org/preservation/) | [download .zip](https://github.com/nypl-openaudio/data-wnyc/archive/master.zip) (~1GB) | [repository of materials](https://github.com/nypl-openaudio/data-wnyc) |

+### Browse/search transcripts via web interface

+All of these materials are browsable and searchable via a web interface.
+Visit [this URL](https://opentranscript.herokuapp.com/) to browse all the transcripts.
+You can also [search](https://opentranscript.herokuapp.com/search) the transcripts through this interface as well.
+You can also manually download any transcript through this interface.

+NYPL and The Moth have their own versions of this interface for viewing transcripts.
+The NYPL version is [here](http://transcribe.oralhistory.nypl.org/) and The Moth's version is [here](http://storyscribe.themoth.org/)

 ### Programmatically download the files